spiral/docs/framework/config.md

 The file `app/config/app.php` will overwrite default configuration values.
 Remove this file to use the default configuration.

-> The overwrite is done on first level keys of configuration array.
+> The overwrite is done on the first level keys of configuration array.

 ## Auto-Configuration
 Some components will expose auto-configuration API to change it's settings during the application bootload time.
 Usually